Vacant0mens/boost58_kb/README.md

 I designed this with the intention of making it my dream keyboard, but also available and accessible to others.
 I am open to suggestions and PR's.

 # Thanks
+Thanks to:
-Thanks to [ergogen](https://github.com/ergogen/ergogen) for the base software to be able to create this, [ceoloide](https://github.com/ceoloide/ergogen-footprints) for the footprints and examples, and [benvallack](https://github.com/benvallack) for the inspiration and the `promicro_pretty` footprint (it's amazing).
+[ergogen](https://github.com/ergogen/ergogen) for the base software to be able to create this.
+[ceoloide](https://github.com/ceoloide/ergogen-footprints) for the footprints and examples [benvallack](https://github.com/benvallack) for the inspiration that started my custom keyboard journey and the `promicro_pretty` footprint (it's amazing).